AshleyFlow/luau-electron-template/README.md

 ---
 ## Scripts
-Use the `dev` script to run the app in dev mod
-In dev mode app will reload when a luau file changes in the project
+Use the `dev` script to run the app in dev mod, In dev mode app will reload when a luau file changes in the project

 Use the `make` script to make a windows installer